Techtonica/curriculum/sass/sass.md

 ### Common Mistakes / Misconceptions

-- Don't nest more than four levels deep
-  (overly specific selectors are problematic in the long run).
+- Don't nest more than four levels deep because selectors that are too specific are problematic in the long run.
 - Use arguments or an @content block when using mixins otherwise use an [@extend directive](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#extend).
 - Commit your .sass or .scss files and not your compiled .css files.
 This prevents the temptation to commit to the wrong file in the future.